API¶

 - Parameters:

-size hint of split data blocks, default 8MB; if the initial size is smaller, then no data list is used.
-The actual split size depends on the data groups’ records size
+Size hint of split data blocks.
+If the initial size is smaller, then no data list is used.
+The actual split size depends on the data groups’ records size.

 0 - repeat previous sample